by Judith Clayman

 All morning the quiet of the room had been broken only by the ticking of the clock on the TV table they used as a nightstand.

-Closing his duffle, he spoke, “What will you do while I’m gone?”
+Closing his duffle, he said, “What will you do while I’m gone?”

 “I understand they’re looking for a stripper at the Zebra Club.
 The pay is good.
 What do you think?”
 She proposed, standing, a grin now masking her gloom.